dasmarta/Bmode_US_synthesis/README.md

 #  Simple synthesis of ultrasound B-mode image by convolution

 ##  Overview

-This project implements a simplified simulation of ultrasound (US) imaging based on CT data and corresponding tissue segmentations.
+This project is developed as part of a university coursework for the course Image Processing and Computer Vision, with the goal of applying convolution-based methods for the simulation of ultrasound B-mode imaging from CT data.
+It implements a simplified simulation of ultrasound (US) imaging based on CT data and corresponding tissue segmentations.
 The pipeline models biological tissues as distributions of scatterers and generates B-mode ultrasound images.